Ampleforth Abbey: List of abbots

+Architecture

+The college buildings were begun by Charles Hansom in 1861 and have been enlarged on numerous occasions.
+The woodwork in the cafe and library is by Robert Thompson.

+Abbey Church

+The church is a grade I listed building.
+It was designed by Giles Gilbert Scott, and built in two phases, from 1922 to 1924, and 1958 to 1961.
+It is built in limestone and has roofs of various materials.
+The church has a cruciform plan, with a sanctuary at the crossing over which is a tower, a retrochoir to the west and a nave to the east, both with side chapels, and a narrow north aisle.
+Underneath is a crypt with 25 chapels.
+The tower has clasping buttresses, three pairs of bell openings on each face, and a lightly embattled parapet.
+The woodwork is by Thompson.
+Some of the stained glass is by Patrick Reyntiens, and other ones by Herbert Hendrie.

 Foundations

 Ampleforth College

 The monastery founded a school at Ampleforth in 1802.
 It is now the coeducational independent boarding school Ampleforth College, with about 600 pupils.
 In 2017 the college separated from the Abbey by splitting the site and each having its own independent governance.
 Monks from Ampleforth Abbey continue to oversee the spirituality scheme of the College.

 Parishes

 In addition to the work at Ampleforth, some of the monks are assigned as parish priests to parishes across four dioceses.

 St Benet's Hall

 Ampleforth had a permanent private hall at St Benet's Hall, Oxford, which was founded in 1897 for the purpose of enabling monks to study for secular degrees.
 It accepted lay undergraduates and graduate as well as monastic members.
 It ceased operation as a permanent private hall at the beginning of October 2022.

 Saint Louis

 Ampleforth founded a daughter house, the priory at St Louis, Missouri, in 1955.
 The priory gained independence in 1973 and became Saint Louis Abbey in its own right in 1989.